 To protect the public and employees, and in compliance with orders of local health authorities around the country, certain IRS services such as live assistance on telephones, processing paper tax returns and responding to correspondence continue to be extremely limited.
 Any tax return which requires review, whether it was filed electronically or on paper, may also take longer because many review processes cannot be done virtually.
 While some volunteer tax preparation sites are operating at a reduced capacity, most remain closed until further notice.
-However, as of May 17, the IRS has delivered Economic Impact Payments to 140 million individuals and millions more are on the way every week.

 IRS operational status and alternatives

 Processing Delays for Paper Tax Returns: Taxpayers should file electronically through their tax preparer, tax software provider, or IRS Free File.